Referral

 Visiting

-Please be aware that due to bio-security reasons, access to horses under isolation is strictly limited.
+• Biosecurity: Access to horses under isolation is strictly limited.

-Please do not feed or walk out your horse without the prior approval of a veterinarian or attending nurse.
-Please direct any questions regarding patient orders, treatments and care to the clinician in charge of your horse.
+• Patient care: Please do not feed or walk your horse without approval from a veterinarian or attending nurse.
+Questions regarding treatments or care should be directed to the clinician in charge.

 Estimates & Payments